yes a line is a line,I'd say it's positive

 A polar covalent bond and this unequal sharing of electrons gives one end a slight negative charge and the other end a slight positive charge, though the molecule is neutral in charge.

-Water is a polar molecule with a slight negative charge on the oxygen end and slight positive charges on the hydrogen ends, so charged ions can be surrounded by the water and dissolved.
+Water (H2O) is a polar covalent bond.
+This means that the atoms share electrons unequally, resulting in a slight negative charge on the oxygen atom and a slight positive charge on the hydrogen atoms.

 According to the instruction sheets included with all brands of pregnancy tests that I myself am familiar with, any color change, no matter how faint, indicates a positive result.